Regions of France

 All of the thirteen metropolitan administrative regions (including Corsica as of 2019) are further subdivided into two to thirteen administrative departments, with the prefect of each region's administrative centre's department also acting as the regional prefect.
 The overseas regions administratively consist of only one department each and hence also have the status of overseas departments.

-Most administrative regions also have the status of regional territorial collectivities, which comes with a local government, with departmental and communal collectivities below the region level.
+Most administrative regions also have the status of regional territorial collectivities, which comes with a local government, with departmental and communal collectivities below the regional level.
 The exceptions are Corsica, French Guiana, Mayotte and Martinique, where region and department functions are managed by single local governments having consolidated jurisdiction and which are known as single territorial collectivities.

 History

 1982–2015

 The term région was officially created by the Law of Decentralisation (2 March 1982), which also gave regions their legal status.
 The first direct elections for regional representatives took place on 16 March 1986.

 Between 1982 and 2015, there were 22 regions in Metropolitan France.
 Before 2011, there were four overseas regions (French Guiana, Guadeloupe, Martinique, and Réunion); in 2011 Mayotte became the fifth.